voskobovich/yii2-many-to-many-behavior/README.md

 ========================
 This behavior makes it easy to maintain many-to-many and one-to-many relations in your ActiveRecord models.

-*Note: Behavior is still under development and should be used with caution!*

 Usage
 -----
 1. In your model, add the behavior and configure it